jt196/audiobookshelf-sonos/README.md

 ### Step 3: Start the server and enjoy

+1. Install the node packages: `npm i`
+2. Install nodemon globally: `npm install -g nodemon`
-1. `node soap-server.js`
+3. `nodemon soap-server.js`
-2. Open the Sonos mobile app and select audiobookshelf
+4. Open the Sonos mobile app and select audiobookshelf
+5. This is where my progress stops
-3. Select a book to listen to
+6. Select a book to listen to
-4. If there is already progress on the book, it should start from where Audiobookshelf left off
+7. If there is already progress on the book, it should start from where Audiobookshelf left off
    - Otherwise it will start from the beginning